 In delivering this presentation, the teacher will:

-- Engage students in discussion and activities that present the harmful effects of tobacco, alcohol and cannabis
+- Engage students in discussion and activities that present the harmful effects of alcohol, cannabis, prescription medications, and designer drugs

 - Create an environment that the students feel comfortable asking questions about drugs